datacentricdesign/wheelchair-design-platform/Sensors and Actuators/Proximity Sensors/Proximity Sensors.md

 * Supply voltage  between [4.5 - 5.5]V;
 * Analog output 2.8V (15 cm), to 0.4V(150cm);
 * Distance Measuring Range [20 - 150]cm;
-* Non linear relation between distance and voltage.
+* Non linear (exponential) relation between distance and voltage;
+* Consumption current : Typ.
+33 mA;

 Just like we did with the Pressure Sensor, the relation between distance and voltage is also not linear.
 A curve fitting was done over measured distances to have an estimate of the distance from the voltage measurements.